The statistics are troubling…

 10,000 Americans begin their retirement every day.

-Most Americans have not been able to save as much as they would have liked, or have lost money due the Great Recession of 2008/2009.
+Many Americans have experienced reductions in pay and not been able to save as much as they would have liked since the Great Recession of 2008/2009.
+(4)

 In addition, the Great Recession resulted in many workers in their 50s and 60s getting laid off, not being able to find comparable employment and choosing early retirement.